Are You Tired of Controlling and Manipulative Relationships?

 Proverbs 5:9 even tells us: Don’t give your best strength to others and your years to one who is cruel.
 When we sit back and comply because we're afraid to confront, we give others permission to take advantage of us.

-Setting boundaries can be difficult.
+Standing up to manipulation and control can be difficult.
+Setting boundaries without training is confusing for most women.
 Saying no is hard, too.
 I get it, but here's the deal.

-When you say yes to things you'd rather decline, you probably end up frustrated with yourself and angry with others.
-Whether it’s because you want their approval, feel guilty for saying no, or are afraid of confrontation, living life as a doormat is never what God intends.
+Without boundaries, you feel stuck and end up frustrated and angry with him.
+Whether it’s because you want his approval, feel guilty for saying no, or are afraid of confrontation, living life as a doormat is never what God intends.

 Have you ever noticed where boxers keep their hands in a fight?
 In front of their heart.